-The Dendera round zodiac ceiling demonstrates the subconscious imprint in a quadruple concentric set of constellations, signs, decans and determinants (Louvre, or a plaster cast replacement at Dendera in Egypt.
-Typology labels and axial grid by Edmond Furter.
-The spring and polar section is inset without axes for clarity).
-The four sets each follow the eye postions of the sixteen types as usual.
-The sets are uniquely vortexed relative to one another.
+The Dendera round zodiac ceiling demonstrates the subconscious imprint in a quadruple concentric set of constellations, signs, decans and determinants (Louvre, and in a plaster cast replacement at Dendera in Egypt.
+Typology labels and axial grid by Edmond Furter).
+The four sets each follow the eye positions of the sixteen types as usual.
+These sets are uniquely vortexed relative to one another.
+The spring and polar section is inset for clarity.

-A spring equinox baboon marker sits back to back with type 3 Aries Triangulum as a slaughtered quarry or buck bag.
-Their tails or entrails together reach down to the Aries ram tail, which in turn hangs down to the Pisces ribbons (where the Cetus Whale tail is figured in myth and in the sky).
+A spring equinox baboon marker sits back-to-back with type 3 Queen or Aries or decan Triangulum, as a slaughtered quarry.
+Their tails or entrails together reach down to the Aries ram tail, which in turn hangs down to the type 4 King or Pisces ribbons (where the Cetus Whale tail is figured in myth, and in the sky).

 A baboon is a movable spring feature, expressing precession (as noted in an obscure Greek tradition) among the types, thus not a type itself, nor a constellation or decan.
-It marks one or both of the equinoxes, and relates to one of Thoth’s manifestations, resolving some of his historic ambiguities.
+It marks one or both of the equinoxes, and also finds expression in one of Thoth’s manifestations, resolving some of his emblematic ambiguities.

-The spring sun or moon is under the baboon, displaced from Aries to just on the Pisces side of the tails, which also extend the Pisces latter ribbon, or forms a third ribbon (see the Cosmic map).
-The spring sun or moon determinant (pictorial sign) is repeated in Pisces, as a figure holding a spring sacrifice, formerly a feature of type 3 Queen or Aries, subconsciously dragged into the Age Pisces position in this work of dynamic subconscious structure.
+The spring sun or moon is under the baboon, displaced from 3 Aries to just on the 4 King or Pisces side of the tails, which also extend the Pisces latter ribbon, or forms a third ribbon (see the Cosmic myth map in another post).
+The spring sun or moon determinant (pictorial sign) is repeated at 4 Pisces constellation, as a character holding a spring sacrifice, formerly a feature of type 3 Queen or Aries, subconsciously dragged into the Age Pisces position in this work of dynamic subconscious structure.

 The four major constellations are doubled in the Dendera round zodiac, as they are in all complex artworks and building sites (Furter 2016) worldwide.
-All sixteen typology axes are uniquely vortexed in order to link northern decanal eyes, through zodiac eyes, to southern decanal eyes, to their determinants in the border (see similar but linearly regimented decans in the Dendera crypt lotus bulb carving at theme 2).
+All sixteen typology axes are uniquely, subconsciously vortexed in order to link the eyes of northern, ecliptic and southern decans, to galactic or determinant characters in the border (see similar but linearly regimented decans in the Dendera crypt lotus bulb carving, in the book Mindprint).

-Some authors read the work as having been partially re-carved to add Babylonian -Greek -Roman constellations to Egyptian constellations, and to update the poles to precession, thus accounting for ‘generally misplaced’ features, which are now revealed as subconsciously but rigorously placed on a vortexed axial grid.
+Some authors read the Dendera zodiac as having been partially re-carved to add Greek and Roman constellations to Babylonian and Egyptian constellations, and to update the poles to precession, thus accounting for ‘generally misplaced’ features.
+But all these sets are now revealed as subconsciously but rigorously placed on a vortexed axial grid.
 The solution here indicates a single, inspired design, matched to nearly all the constellations.
 The only slightly displaced characters, probably due to design constraints, are type 13 Heart or Leo; the polar Ursa bull foreleg, 7g-15g and 4p-11p axes, and polar Draco Hercules Taweret hippo (the latter perhaps just differently constituted, an issue unresolved in Egyptology).

-Spherical grid distortion arises from moving the perspective or projection point from the centre of a radial grid to another point, without moving the grid.
-However projectional distortion is never symmetrical nor uniformly rotated, as this grid is.
+Spherical grid distortion arises from moving the perspective, or projection point of an axial grid, without moving the grid.
+However projectional distortion is seldom symmetrical or uniformly rotated, as this grid is.

-There is no hint in archaeology, art history or esoterica of the conscious use of a vortex grid elsewhere, so the stroke of genius to express precession by dragging either the peripheral sequence backward, or the polar sequence forward, is probably subconscious, as all 100 known features on the five layers of structure are.
+There is no hint in archaeology, art history or esoterica of the conscious use of a vortex axial grid elsewhere.
+The stroke of inspired genius to express precession by dragging either the peripheral sequence backward, or the polar sequence forward, is probably subconscious, as all 100 known features on the five layers of structure are.

-The sets of poles are expressed by the position of certain limb joints as usual.
-The ecliptic pole is on the jaw (a limb joint quite frequent in polar posisions, although their relative frequencies have not been statistically resolved) of the Wippet jackal on a plough, itself on a bull foreleg here figuring part of Draco (which more usually figures the celestial pole).
+The sets of poles are expressed by the position of certain limb joints, as usual.
+The axial centre or ecliptic pole is on the jaw (limb-joint) of the Whippet jackal on a plough (Ursa Minor); itself on a bull foreleg (part of Draco, more often also Ursa Minor, or Ursa in older artworks).

-The galactic pole is on a staff foot.
-The galactic south pole is on an extra fish mouth or ‘jaw’, figuring Pisces prior on conscious iconic level, but the Cetus (Whale) spout on the subconscious level.
+11p Galactic Pole is on a staff foot (limb-joint).
+4p Galactic South Pole is on an extra fish jaw (limb-joint), figuring constellation Pisces prior fish on conscious iconic level, but expressing type 4p decan Cetus (Whale) Spout on the subconscious level.

-The celestial pole is on type 15 Gemini Ursa Minor as the jaw of a tiny rear-facing canine, reclining on the other side of the bull foreleg, which is a slightly misplaced type 13 Leo Ursa Major (continuing its earlier career as the celestial polar calibrator).
-The celestial south pole is on the jaw of the Taweret hippo (who more usually figures the ecliptic pole).
-Her womb (extra to the sequence of types) is on the type 10 Libra axis, among the few precessional ambiguities that arise in this transitional expression.
+Midsummer or Celestial Pole is on type 15 Maker, Gemini, or decan Ursa Minor, as the jaw (limb-joint) of a tiny rear-facing canid, reclining on the other side of the bull foreleg, which is a slightly misplaced type 13 Heart, Leo, or decan Ursa Major (continuing its earlier structuralist function in Age Taurus as celestial polar calibrator).

 The celestial pole or midsummer over Gemini, tags ‘spring’ and the time-frame of the inspiration to Age Pisces.
 Most artworks express a previous time-frame.
-The Celestial South Pole or midwinter over 6-7, places spring in Age Aries-Pisces, confirming the spring sun or moon entering Pisces, and archaeological dating as Ptolemaic, in the early centuries AD.
+The Celestial South Pole or midwinter over 6-7, places spring in Age Aries-Pisces, confirming the spring sun or moon entering Pisces, and the archaeological dating as Ptolemaic, in the early centuries AD.

-(from Mindprint, the subconscious art code, by Edmond Furter, 2014, Lulu.com)
+- After a chapter in Mindprint, the subconscious art code, by Edmond Furter, 2014, Lulu.com.
+Updated January 2019.